-Northern Parrots sponsored and Parrot Magazine organized the fifth Think Parrots show, held for the third time at Kempton Park on June 19th 2016.
+Northern Parrots sponsored and Parrots Magazine organized the fifth Think Parrots show.
+It was held for the third time at Kempton Park on June 19th 2016.
 What a cracking good day out for Parrot enthusiasts!
 What a friendly atmosphere!

 Some of us come just for the shopping and leave at lunch time with new cages and Parrot paraphernalia.
 Others interested more in the seminars, three hour- long presentations by experts, remain all day, yet others enjoy the social side, meeting likeminded people and no one minding Parrot poo.